The Vice Chancellor oversees the following units and programs:

 - Division of Nursing - The Division of Nursing at IU Southeast is also part of the Indiana University School of Nursing.
 The division offers the Bachelor of Science degree in Nursing, which educates students to function as practitioners in a wide range of health care settings and provides a foundation for leadership positions and graduate study.
 The division also offers and RN-to-BSN mobility program.

 - School of Social Sciences - The School of Social Sciences offers BA degrees in History, International Studies, Journalism, Political Science, Psychology, and History.
 It also offers the BS in Criminal Justice.

-- General Studies - The bachelor and associate degrees in General Studies are designed for "non-traditional" or adult students, though we have many "traditional" students in our program as well.
-In addition to general studies degrees, the division offers a certificate program in Basic Supervision.
+- General Studies - The bachelor degree in General Studies is designed for "non-traditional" or adult students, though we have many "traditional" students in our program as well.
+In addition to general studies degree, the division offers a certificate program in Basic Supervision.
 All programs are meant to be flexible for students who have families and other responsibilities outside oftheir college courses.

 - Master of Liberal Studies program - The Master in Liberal Studies Program is a 30 hour interdisciplinary arts and sciences degree.
 Students are able to design their own concentrations.

 - Purdue Programs - Purdue University's College of Technology offers selected technical degrees at IU Southeast.
 Associate degrees in computer graphics technology, electrical engineering technology, mechanical engineering technology, and both associate and bachelor's degrees in organizational leadership and supervision are currently offered.